 Off-the-shelf content

-Off-the-shelf content consists of pre-made courses and eLearning materials that are instantly ready for sale and use by your teams and employees.
+Off-the-shelf content consists of pre-made courses, training content, and learning materials that are instantly ready for sale and use by your teams and employees.
 This type of course content is pre-formatted and contains generic training and knowledge for each topic.
-Off-the-shelf learning content can be purchased as a single product, in bundled packages or as subscriptions for easy training and sharing.
+Off-the-shelf learning content can be purchased as a single product, in bundled packages, or as subscriptions for easy training and sharing.

 Advantages